 # apt install earlyoom # systemctl enable earlyoom

 Reboot and enjoy

 Now your system is (supposed to be) ready.
-Just reboot and enjoy your desktop environment.
+Just reboot and enjoy desktop computing.

 If you encountered with problem with X, try changing graphics stack (see README.php of image distributing directory).

 For web browser, my favorite on single board computer is Netsurf.
 It’s just like a modern-day dillo — ultra light and simple.
 Since it is not on Bionic’s repo, you need to install Cosmic .deb of netsurf-common and nesurf-gtk manually.